ConorT23/resume/README.md

 ## Hello and welcome to my repo.
-This repo contains some of the projects I have completed
+This repo contains some of the projects I have completed.
+Please note that the code for the TA Application has not been uploaded as my professor has asked us not to upload to uphold academic integrity for future students.